-2018 will surely bring even more changes and adaptations to the industry.
+2018 will surely bring even more changes and adaptations to the home security and smart home industries.
 Guardian pays close attention to industry trends to make sure that we bring both new and long-time customers the best, most reliable offerings possible.
 The following three trends have been growing throughout 2017 and will likely be guiding forces in 2018.

 Options like the Streaming Video Recorders (SVRs) offer the accessibility and storage ability of the cloud but with the security of a local device when it comes to storing and viewing surveillance video.
-These kinds of options should grow in visibility and popularity in 2018 as information security becomes more and more important to consumers.
+These kinds of options should grow in visibility and popularity in 2018 as information security becomes more important to consumers.